hydra-reactor/hydra-reactor/README.md

 ## Usage

-> Ensure you have a local version of MongoDB installed.
-Run the Mongo daemon (mongod from the command line) and leave it running in the background.

-`mongod`

-From the root directory, run node server/server.js to start the server.

-`node server/server.js`

-You can use a service like [Postman](https://www.getpostman.com) to test requests to the database.
-Sample request objects are included in server.js for convenience.
+1) Create a user account with email and password.
+2) In /tripview, click on the card with the plus icon to add a new trip.
+Then, click on your trip to enter the activity list for that trip.
+4) In /listview, fill in the form fields and press the 'Add Activity' button to add a new activity.
+You can also click on any of the list items to delete that activity.
+5) At any time, click on the Hydra Travel banner at the top to return to the /tripview.

 ## Requirements